ashwinerve2/My-web-project/Project Phases/Phase 2 (Basic structure and main functionalities).md

-# Phase 2: Backend Development - Core Implementation
+# Phase 2: Basic structure and main functionalities

 Welcome to Phase 2 of NumBase!
 We now shift from planning to execution by establishing the app’s environment, backend logic, database setup, and core functionalities.